 Australian comedian Rebel Wilson wins AUS$4.6 million in damages for defamation

-Australian comedian Rebel Wilson on Wednesday on Wednesday won AUS$4.6 million (US$3.69 million) in damages after a global magazine publisher was found to have defamed her in a string of articles which led to her losing out on Hollywood movie roles.

-MELBOURNE: Australian comedian Rebel Wilson on Wednesday on Wednesday won AUS$4.6 million (US$3.69 million) in damages after a global magazine publisher was found to have defamed her in a string of articles which led to her losing out on Hollywood movie roles.
+MELBOURNE: Australian comedian Rebel Wilson on Wednesday won AUS$4.6 million (US$3.7million) in damages after a global magazine publisher was found to have defamed her in a string of articles which led to her losing out on Hollywood movie roles.

-The Supreme Court of Victoria ordered Bauer Media to pay Sydney-born Wilson, best known for her roles in the Pitch Perfect films, AUS$650,000 in general damages, including aggravated damages, plus AUS$3,917,472 in special damages.
+The Supreme Court of Victoria ordered Bauer Media to pay Sydney-born Wilson, best known for her roles in the Pitch Perfect films, AUS$650,000 in general damages, including aggravated damages, plus AUS$3,917,472 in special damages, the highest ever for a libel case in Australia.

 "The damage suffered by Miss Wilson warrants a substantial damages award to vindicate her and nail the lie," Justice John Dixon said, reading out a summary of his judgement.

-"The allegations were based on information from a source who required payment and anonmyity and whom the editor considered had an axe to grind," Dixon said.
+"The allegations were based on information from a source who required payment and anonymity and whom the editor considered had an axe to grind," Dixon said.

 Wilson, who was in Britain, said on social media: "Am going through the full judgement in my defamation case with my lawyers and will make a statement later in the day."